nMDaas/Spirograph/README.md

-A fun animation developed using openGL and C++ to visualize a spirograph and how its pattern changes with changes in circle size
+A fun animation developed using openGL and C++ to visualize a spirograph and how its pattern changes with changes in circle size.
+Use the keys "i" and "I" to decrease and increase size of the inner circle and see the pattern change!